 While there has been a significant decline in malaria deaths globally over the past decade, a significant proportion of the remaining burden of malaria lies in Nigeria.
 There are 53 million cases of malaria in Nigeria and 81,640 deaths from malaria i.e. nine deaths per hour.
 Nigeria accounts for 25% of the global malaria cases and 19% of global malaria deaths.
 The disease is a major cause of school absenteeism and reduced workforce productivity.
 Targets for reducing malaria cases and deaths will not be reached unless Nigeria makes considerable progress in preventing the disease.

-The Nigerian government, through the National Malaria Elimination Program (NMEP), has developed an ambitious agenda to move the country to a state of pre-elimination by 2020.
+The Nigerian government, through the National Malaria Elimination Program (NMEP), has developed an ambitious agenda to move the country to a state of pre-elimination.

 In order for this goal to be realized, there needs to be an “all hands on deck” approach, with all sectors, including the private sector, coordinated in their response to malaria control.
 Recognizing the importance of Nigeria to both malaria goals and for the potential for great private sector impact, in 2015 CAMA formalized a dedicated Nigeria workstream to work with the NMEP to further engage the country’s private sector in malaria efforts.